auryn31/blog/content/posts/ivy-lee-e-ink-with-notion.md

 ![Result of the E-Paper](/img/ivy-lee-e-ink-with-notion/tasks.jpg)

-I really like the idea of having the tasks of the day always on my desk and without any disturbing light and nearly no energy consumption.
+I like the idea of having the tasks of the day always on my desk and without any disturbing light and nearly no energy consumption.

-Next up is to update the code to make it more structured and more readable, but at the moment it does what i want and it updates my tasks of the day.
+Next up is to update the code to make it more structured and more readable, but at the moment it does what I want and it updates my tasks of the day.
 I also want to draw a line through the already done tasks, but this is also the next step.

 Thanks for reading.
 If you have any suggestions to improve the performance, the code or something else, let me know.
 Also feel free to share this post, if you liked the idea.